UoB-COMSM0110/2023-group-4/Report/Process.md

 **Administrator** - Kate
 Kate effectively managed the entire process, organizing meetings for regular updates and facilitating communication between team members.

-By understanding and utilising the strengths of each team member, we were able to create a successful and enjoyable project, learning valuable lessons for future collaborations.

 | Name       | Role               | Contribution                                 | Individual Weight  |
 |------------|--------------------|----------------------------------------------|--------------------|